OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 To make the final breakthrough, I pressed harder on my combat constraints.
 How likely is the player to encounter $$5$$ combats in a $$\mathcal{B}$$ map?
 What if we only had 4, or even 3 combats in total before fighting a buffed Lagavulin?
 Checking the first 100 billion seeds, I made a startling discovery: as many as $$~2\%$$ of all $$\mathcal{B}$$ maps had a maximum of 3 combats before floor 6.
 Altogether, this new constraint $$\mathcal{B}(3)$$ was satisfied by roughly 1 in every 9.17 million seeds, according to the sample.

 By relaxing the card constraints from 5 rewards to 3, the CUDA code returned a batch of about 234 million seeds from among the first 6.6 quadrillion seeds, after running for roughly 16 hours.
-Four seeds MC81APL0TK, UL8LMGQV64, 1778H44QQQP, 18ISL35FYK4 emerged after being tested against properties $$\mathcal{N}, \mathcal{C}(3), \mathcal{P}(3), \mathcal{E}, $ and $\mathcal{B}$,  with only the last one having a suitably unhelpul boss relic swap and event pool.
+Four seeds MC81APL0TK, UL8LMGQV64, 1778H44QQQP, 18ISL35FYK4 emerged after being tested against properties $$\mathcal{N}, \mathcal{C}(3), \mathcal{P}(3), \mathcal{E}, $ and $\mathcal{B}(3)$,  with only the last one having a suitably unhelpul boss relic swap and event pool.